fuchsberger/csci_204_2024_spring/README.md

 git reset --hard
 git pull
 ```
+### Workspace

-I do also recommending saving this folder as a workspace in VS Code.
+I do recommending saving the pulled class Materials folder as a workspace in VS Code.

-Use a separate workspace for your coding related activities (including assignments)
+Also i do recommend creating a second "Main" folder as a workspace that you use throughout the semester for coding activities and notes.

+The Advantage of using workspaces is that VS Code remembers your open tabs, outline so when you close the program you start right where you left off.